 - Hotspots and drop-down lists are now keyboard-accessible so learners can activate them without using a mouse.

-- Video controls work as expected, allowing learners to play, pause, seek, and adjust the volume.
+- Video controls are keyboard-accessible, allowing learners to play, pause, seek, and adjust the volume.

 - Slide layers and lightboxes work reliably with screen readers.